CuanOConnor/ETech-Project/README.md

 This project contains a python file "script.py" that makes a HTTP request based on a model that uses machine learning to train and predict based on the data set powerproduction.

 The jupyter notebook contains the data management portion of the project.
-It takes in the dataset and splits it into two sets X and Y. This is for comparison purposes so that the notebook can train and evaluate the data for making predictions in our webservice.
+It takes in the dataset and trains the model, displaying 100 epochs and their associated loss values.

 The script.py file is our webservice file.
 It contains some simple http post requests, which sends the data to the browser and contains some html and css to be more user friendly with the GUI.